casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 .. image:: ../../_static/img/rfsoc/tut_spec/rfsoc4x2_munge_reorder_ex.png
   :width: 300

-This colors in this figure are used to track their input position relative to their output position.
-Also note that that the "Munge reorder index" places the ``0-th`` element at the MSB with the highest value at the LSB.
+The colors in this figure are used to track the sample input position relative to the output position.
+Also note that that the "munge reorder index" column places the ``0-th`` element at the MSB with the highest value at the LSB.
 The 3rd column top-to-bottom is then what is input to the ``Division Packing Order`` field of the ``munge`` block.
+The resulting vector used in as the munge block parameter is the reordered column entered top to bottom from this table.
 In the ``RFSoC 4x2`` design there are ``8`` samples per clock.
 Take a look at the munge block in the ``rfsoc4x2_tut_spec_cx.slx`` model and this example to see if you can follow how the complex samples are created.

 Polyphase FIRs
 ^^^^^^^^^^^^^^^^^